 After a very positive evaluation by an external expert commission in 2008, the existence of the FZ was interrupted by a decision of the rectorate.
 The Magister programme was incorporated into the new study structures that corresponded to the Bologna Reform and became part of the European Studies M.A. within the Global and European Studies Institute since 2009.
 Since 2013, the FZ has been working closely with the Graduate School Global and Area Studies in the area of doctoral training.
 The Journées d’études, at which doctoral students jointly discuss their projects related to France and Francophonie, also contribute to interdisciplinary doctoral training.

 Research activities were revived after the change of rectorate in 2011 and led to the conclusion of target agreements between the university's central institution and the rectorate.
 These target agreements were successfully settled in 2017 and 2020, so that new target agreements could be concluded for each of the following three years.

-The FZL is part of the Netzwerks der Universitären Frankreich- und Frankophoniezentren in Deutschland and contributes to its activities and projects, such as the online event series „Deutsch-Französische Perspektiven im Dialog“.
-Moreover, the FZL collaborates in the organisation of the Globe science festival of the Research Centre Global Dynamics.
+The FZ is part of the Netzwerks der Universitären Frankreich- und Frankophoniezentren in Deutschland and contributes to its activities and projects, such as the online event series „Deutsch-Französische Perspektiven im Dialog“.
+Moreover, the FZ collaborates in the organisation of the Globe science festival of the Research Centre Global Dynamics.